BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 !battle(["Shino",:XENANALYST_F,0])

 After the scene is over, reenter the Institute.
 Talk to the receptionist for *3 Fresh Waters*.
-A person here asks us to show them the TMs Sunny Day, Hail, and Rain Dance; we will later.
-We can trade away Dunsparce f or **Castform** here as well!
+A person here asks us to show them the TMs Sunny Day, Snowscape, and Rain Dance; we will later.
+We can trade away Dunsparce for **Castform** here as well!

 !shop("Weather Institute Petals", ["Pink Petal", "Green Petal", "Orange Petal", "Blue Petal"])

+!shop("Weather Institute Shop", ["Red Nectar", "Yellow Nectar", "Purple Nectar", "Pink Nectar"])

+A person above will give you the *Rainbow Field Readout*, and another the *Wailmer Pail*.

 Back outside, go down some of the stairs but go right.
 You'll see another cave here.
 The left lift is a shortcut back down to the jungle - take the right one instead.